d-002/cpp-renderer/README.md

 # cpp-renderer
-C++ 3D renderer, using SDL2. >ork in progress, nowhere near the point where I would consider it acceptable.
+C++ 3D renderer, using SDL2.
+Work in progress, nowhere near the point where I would consider it acceptable.

 Make sure to include in libraries SDL2 and SDL2_ttf (both in folders `/src/include` and `/src/bin`